 - Medication Error Report Sample Form

-Scope of Practice and Regulation of School Nurses – A 4-12-21 memorandum from the Iowa Board of Nursing addresses the scope of practice allowed of the Licensed Practical Nurse (LPN), Registered Nurse (RN), and Advanced Registered Nurse Practitioner (ARNP) in Iowa schools.
+Scope of Practice and Regulation of School Nurses - A 4-12-21 memorandum from the Iowa Board of Nursing addresses the scope of practice allowed for the Licensed Practical Nurse (LPN), Registered Nurse (RN), and Advanced Registered Nurse Practitioner (ARNP) in Iowa schools.